davegaeddert/davegaeddert/content/_readme.md

 They make me physically antsy.
 Not joking.
-If something is either going to take me 10 minutes to do by hand, or 15 minute to create a system to do it for me,
+If something is either going to take me 10 minutes to do by hand, or 15 minutes to create a system to do it for me,
 I will choose building the system every time.
 I don't know where that line is exactly, but it's heavily skewed *away* from manual work